eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 The following sections show examples from each of the Sentinel missions.

-## Sentinel 2

-Since we have already been looking at Sentinel 2 data above, we will first continue with this example.

 ## Sentinel 1

-The second example looks at [Sentinel 1 Level 2 Ocean (OCN) data](https://stac.browser.user.eopf.eodc.eu/collections/sentinel-1-l2-ocn), which consists of data for oceanographic study, such as monitoring sea surface conditions, detecting oil spills, and studying ocean currents.
+The first example looks at [Sentinel 1 Level 2 Ocean (OCN) data](https://stac.browser.user.eopf.eodc.eu/collections/sentinel-1-l2-ocn), which consists of data for oceanographic study, such as monitoring sea surface conditions, detecting oil spills, and studying ocean currents.